ballerina-attic/resiliency-timeouts/README.md

 ### Deploying on Kubernetes

 - You can run the services that we developed above, on Kubernetes.
 The Ballerina language offers native support for running a ballerina programs on Kubernetes, with the use of Kubernetes annotations that you can include as part of your service code.
-Also, it will take care of the creation of the docker images.
+Also, it will take care of the creation of the Docker images.
-So you don't need to explicitly create docker images prior to deploying it on Kubernetes.
+So you don't need to explicitly create Docker images prior to deploying it on Kubernetes.
 Let's see how we can deploy the product_search_service we developed above on kubernetes.

 - We need to import `` import ballerinax/kubernetes; `` and use `` @kubernetes `` annotations as shown below to enable kubernetes deployment for the service we developed above.